Shutdown -r (Mr. Robot): Plot

 As Grant prepares to kill Elliot and Darlene, Elliot threatens that he will leak the Dark Army's information if they are killed.
 Grant communicates with Whiterose (BD Wong), who is watching the events, and declares he is of no use anymore.
-Leon kills the Dark Army agents and Grant then shoots himself.
+Leon kills the Dark Army agents.
+Grant then shoots himself.
 Leon has Elliot move Whiterose's plant to the Congo sooner.
 During this, Angela (Portia Doubleday) meets with Price (Michael Cristofer) at his mansion.
 He reveals his past, in which he dated Angela's mother and conceived a child, Angela herself.
 Due to his nature, Angela's mother refused to get him involved in Angela's life, so she hid this from her.
 He convinces her to accept that Whiterose's actions were destructive, telling her she needs to live with the results of her own actions.

 Dominique leaves the barn, refusing to accept Darlene's apology but forced to give the FBI access to Elliot.
 As Elliot decrypts the file, he learns that Romero wasn't responsible for the encryption keys.
 Later, Elliot converses with Mr. Robot, having deduced he was actually the one responsible.
 Having accepted his part of what they need, they vow in taking down all elites.
 He then sends the file to E Corp, effectively undoing the Five/Nine attack.

 In a post-credits scene, Darlene and a woman go to Elliot's apartment.
 As they talk about the economy, a car pulls up in front of the apartment.
 The woman leaves, and four people walk towards Darlene, one of them asking her for help.
 When she asks who he is, the man is revealed to be Fernando Vera (Elliot Villar).